 What's Next: The 2026–2027 Horizon

 Predictive engagement.
 The next evolution is proactive rather than reactive.
 Instead of waiting for a customer to ask a question, AI agents will anticipate needs based on behavioural signals — a customer on the cancellation page receiving a proactive retention offer; a customer whose delivery is delayed receiving a message before they ask.
-This capability is in early deployment in 2026 and will become mainstream within 24 months.
+This predictive approach to customer support is in early deployment in 2026 and will become mainstream within 24 months.

 Fully agentic customer service.
 As agentic AI matures, the range of actions a chatbot can take autonomously — processing returns, adjusting subscriptions, issuing credits, booking replacements — will expand significantly.